b4thestorm/pages/_posts/2019-08-04-navigating-chaos.markdown

 layout: post
 title: 'Navigating Chaos'
 categories: musings
+permalink: /navigating-chaos
+description: How I handled Java with no experience
 ---

 I was tasked with writing a script to interact with private api in Java.
 I am